-The Vermont Legislature has authorized five statewide vehicle incentive programs for income-qualified Vermonters: 1) an incentive program for the purchase or lease of new plug-in electric vehicles (PEVs), 2) a high-fuel-efficiency used-vehicle incentive program called MileageSmart 3) an emissions-system repair program, 4) Replace Your Ride, to encourage cleaner alternatives to high-polluting vehicles, and 5) an incentive program for the purchase of an electric bike (e-bike).
+The Vermont Legislature has authorized four statewide vehicle incentive programs for income-qualified Vermonters: 1) an incentive program for the purchase or lease of new plug-in electric vehicles (PEVs); 2) a high-fuel-efficiency used-vehicle incentive program called MileageSmart 3) Replace Your Ride, to encourage cleaner alternatives to high-polluting vehicles; and 4) an incentive program for the purchase of an electric bike (e-bike).
 These programs are described in greater detail below.

-In addition, the Legislature has authorized funding for EVSE (EV chargers) for affordable multi-unit developments.
-For those interested in this program, please visit the Department of Housing and Community Development’s page here.
+In addition, the Legislature has also authorized funding for EVSE (EV chargers) for affordable multi-unit developments and other community charging applications.
+For those interested in these programs, please visit the Department of Housing and Community Development’s page here.

 Incentive Program for New PEVs

-Incentives are limited to PEVs with a base MSRP of $40,000 or less.
+Incentives are limited to AEVs with a base MSRP of $45,000 or less or PHEV's with a base MSRP of $40,000 or less.
+Exceptions to the vehicle price caps are now available for those requiring an accessible vehicle.
 Check with Drive Electric Vermont for the updated list of eligible vehicles.
 The statewide incentive may be used in combination with additional PEV incentives offered by the state’s electric utilities and federal tax credits for greater savings.

-Under the statewide incentive program for new PEVs, eligible customers may receive the incentive directly from a participating car dealer in the form of a reduced purchase or lease price, or they may receive a direct cash reimbursement from the electric utility that serves their household.
+Under the statewide incentive program for new PEVs, eligible customers may receive the incentive directly from a participating car dealer in the form of a reduced purchase or lease price, or they may receive a direct cash reimbursement from the state's incentive administrator, Center for Sustainable Energy.

 It is not necessary to be a utility customer to participate in the program.
 Incentives are limited to one per person per year, as determined by a minimum 12-month lapsed time from a prior state EV incentive, and to Vermont residents only.
 Incentives are not available retroactively for purchases or leases made prior to the program launch or for purchases or leases made when funds have been exhausted and new funding is not yet available.